Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

-Our main result shows that the straightforward guarantee of~$1/e$ is in fact best possible in the prophet setting.
-The main difficulty in showing an impossibility result of this kind is that the set of possible stopping rules to which it applies is very rich.
-We will see, however, that for every stopping rule there exists a set $V\subseteq\N$ of arbitrary size and with an arbitrary gap between the largest and second-largest element on which the stopping rule is what we call value-oblivious: for random variables $X_1,\dots,X_n$ with support~$V$, the decision to stop at~$X_i$ when $X_i>\max\{X_1,\dots,X_{i-1}\}$ does not depend on the values of the random variables $X_1,\dots,X_i$ but only on whether $X_i$ is the largest among these values.
-We will then construct a distribution~$F$ with support~$V$ such that~$n$ values drawn independently from~$F$ are pairwise distinct with probability one and the expectation of their maximum is dominated by the largest value in~$V$.
+We show that no learning of the distribution is possible and that the straightforward guarantee of~$1/e$ is in fact best possible in the prophet setting, see \autoref{thm:upper} in \autoref{sec:sublinear}.
+The main difficulty in showing an impossibility result of this kind is that the set of stopping rules to which it applies is very rich.
+We will see, however, that for every stopping rule there exists a set $V\subseteq\N$ of arbitrary size and with an arbitrary gap between the largest and second-largest element on which the stopping rule is what we call value-oblivious: for random variables $X_1,\dots,X_n$ supported on~$V$, the decision to stop at~$X_i$ when $X_i>\max\{X_1,\dots,X_{i-1}\}$ does not depend on the values of the random variables $X_1,\dots,X_i$ but only on whether $X_i$ is the largest among these values.
+We will then construct a distribution~$F$ with support~$V$ such that~$n$ values drawn independently from~$F$ are pairwise distinct with probability arbitrarily close to one and the expectation of their maximum is dominated by the largest value in~$V$.
 The objective of the prophet problem on~$F$ is thus identical, up to a small error, to that of the secretary problem, and any stopping rule with a guarantee better than~$1/e$ for the former would yield such a stopping rule for the latter.
 To understand why stopping rules must be value-oblivious it is useful to consider the special case where $n=2$.
-In this case we may focus on stopping rules that always stop at $X_2$ whenever they have not stopped at $X_1$, and every such stopping rule can be described by a function $p:\R\to[0,1]$ such that $p(x)$ is the probability of stopping at~$X_1$ when $X_1=x$.
-By the Bolzano-Weierstrass theorem the infinite sequence $(p(n))_{n\in\N}$ contains a monotone subsequence and thus, for some $q\in[0,1]$ and every $\epsilon>0$, a subsequence of values contained in the interval $[q-\epsilon,q+\epsilon]$.
-For random variables that only take values in the index set of that letter subsequence, the stopping rule will therefore stop at the first random random variable with what is essentially a fixed probability.
+In this case we may focus on rules that always stop at $X_2$ whenever they have not stopped at $X_1$, and every such stopping rule can be described by a function $p:\R\to[0,1]$ such that $p(x)$ is the probability of stopping at~$X_1$ when $X_1=x$.
+By the Bolzano--Weierstrass theorem the infinite sequence $(p(n))_{n\in\N}$ contains a monotone subsequence and thus, for some $q\in[0,1]$ and every $\varepsilon>0$, a subsequence of values contained in the interval $[q-\varepsilon,q+\varepsilon]$.
+For random variables that only take values in the index set of that latter subsequence, the stopping rule will therefore stop at the first random variable with what is essentially a fixed probability.
 When $n>2$ the set of possible stopping rules becomes much richer, and identifying a set~$V$ on which a particular stopping rule is value-oblivious becomes much more challenging.
-Rather than the Bolzano-Weierstrass theorem, our proof uses the infinite version of Ramsey's theorem \citeyearpar{Rams30a} to establish the existence of such a set.
+Rather than the Bolzano--Weierstrass theorem, our proof uses the infinite version of Ramsey's theorem~\citep{Rams30a} to establish the existence of such a set.